chromatone/chromatone.center/theory/notes/alternative/piano-roll/index.md

 ---
 title: Piano roll
-subtitle: A common form of music in modern DAWs
+description: A common form of music in modern DAWs

 date: 2021-09-13
 ---